RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Paint Box/Paint Box.md

 	![screenshot](paint-file.png)

-+ Find your 'Resources folder', and choose the file called 'frame.png'.
++ Find your 'Project Resources' folder, and choose the file called 'frame.png'.
+If you don't have this image you can draw your own backdrop!
 Your stage should now look like this:

 	![screenshot](paint-frame.png)

 + Let's also add a pen to your project.
 Click 'Upload sprite from file' and choose the image called 'blue-pencil.png' from your resources folder.
+Again, if you don't have this image you can draw your own.
 Click the `i` {.blockmotion} icon, and name this sprite 'Pen'.

 	![screenshot](paint-blue-pencil.png)